sabjoslo/chirpy/README.md

 - **-n**: *num_tweets* specifies the number of (most recent) tweets to be collected.
 If unspecificed, *num_tweets* defaults to 3,200.
 - **--retweets** includes retweets in output.
 If unspecified, retweets are not included in output. **Note:** Twitter includes retweets in rate limits whether --retweets flag is included or not.
 If *num_tweets* is specified and is below rate limit, retweets will **not** be included in collection count.
 - **--overwrite**: If it exists, overwrite user_name.txt in output_dir file with current output.

-The option creates username.txt in output_dir to save the results.
+- **-l**, **--log**: Sets the root logger level to *DEBUG*, *INFO*, *WARNING*, *ERROR*, or *CRITICAL*.
+Defaults to *WARNING* if unspecified.

+Events during the process are stored in an .eventlog file in *lpath*.
+Other information about the progress made by the process is stored in a .userlog file in *lpath*.

-Example: `chirpy user -u saleemq90 -o testhello`
+Example: `chirpy user saleemq90 -o testhello -n 1000 --retweets --overwrite`

-This will search for tweets by user **saleemq90**, list them in a txt file named **saleemq90.txt**, and place them in a directory named **testhello** inside the current directory.
+This will search for the last 1,000 tweets by user **saleemq90** (including retweets), list them in a txt file named **saleemq90.txt**, and place them in a directory named **testhello** inside the current directory, overwriting any existing file with the same path.
+Note that this user has posted fewer tweets than the rate limit allows access to.

 ```
-user:~$ chirpy user -u saleemq90 -o testhello
+user:~$ chirpy user saleemq90 -o testhello --retweets --overwrite
-Accessing User saleemq90
+User(s): ['saleemq90']
+Output written to testhello/<user>.txt
+Number of tweets: 1000
+Include retweets: True
+Overwrite: True
 Getting Configurations
+Retrieving Twitter Profile
+Authorizing Twitter Profile
 Configuring Files
 Retrieving Twitter Profile
 Authorizing Twitter Profile
 Extracting User Tweets
+Tweets Collected:  67
-Tweets Collected:  57
+Tweets Collected: 67
+Could not retrieve number specified.
 Writing To File
 ```